 In addition to all possibilities mentioned so far, you can always spend some time at a spa and do something for your health.
 And then, there are special holiday arrangements of various kinds, too: adventure holidays (safari trips, canoeing); activity holidays (birdwatching, archeological digging, painting); study holidays (learning a foreign language, learning to cook like a master chef); cruises; city breaks - the list would be endless.

 But some people travel on business.
 They buy and sell products at home and abroad.
-When business people are abroad, they often make use of first class international hotels offering special facilities such as secretarial services, copying, Internet, interpreters and special rooms for seminars, conferences and meeting.
-Nowadays many international airports also have Business or Trade Centres.
+Business people often make use of international hotels offering special rooms for seminars, conferences and meetings.